jonretting/geforce-driver-check/README.md

 -----
 - Requires CYGWIN
 - Currently supports only Windows 7 x64 and Windows 8 x64
+- Works with Desktop and Notebook Graphics adapaters
 - Compares your current version with latest available from Nvidias website
 - Downloads latest version if current version is older
 - Only installs Display Driver, HD Audio, and PshyX